How to use Leapable

 Open your AI and ask:

-Use leapable_status to check that the Leapable MCP is healthy, and list any databases I already have.
+Use leapable_status to check that the Leapable MCP is healthy, and list any vaults I already have.

-Think of a database as a folder your AI can read instantly.
-One database per topic is a good default — "my-research-papers", "company-wiki", "contracts-2026", etc.
+Think of a vault as a folder your AI can read instantly.
+One vault per topic is a good default — "my-research-papers", "company-wiki", "contracts-2026", etc.

-Create a new leapable database called "research-papers".
+Create a new leapable vault called "research-papers".
 Give it the description "Academic papers I'm reading for my thesis on quantum networks" and tag it with "academic" and "physics".

 2Your AI will call leapable_db_create behind the scenes.
 Confirm it worked: